w3c/wai-people-use-web/_people-use-web/index.md

 -   **[[Stories of Web Users]](/people-use-web/user-stories/)** – stories of selected scenarios of people with disabilities using the Web, to highlight the effect of barriers and the broader benefits of accessible websites and web tools.
 -   **[[Diverse Abilities and Barriers]](/people-use-web/abilities-barriers/)** – explores the wide range of diversity of people and abilities, and highlights some     of the types of barriers that people commonly encounter due to inaccessible design.
--   **[[Tools and Techniques]](/people-use-web/tools-techniques/)** – introduces some of the techniques and tools that people with disabilities use to interact with the Web, such as browser settings, text-to-speech, voice recognition, and many more.
+-   **[[Tools and Techniques]](/people-use-web/tools-techniques/)** – introduces some of the techniques and tools that people with disabilities use to interact with the Web, such as browser settings, text-to-speech, speech recognition, and many more.

 ## Related WAI resources